 - Why it works: Develops emotional intelligence beyond their default control mode.

-- Assignment: State one preference daily, even if it might create mild conflict.
+- Assignment: State one preference daily, even if it creates mild conflict.

 - Why it works: Strengthens their ability to show up authentically instead of merging.